Obstetrics and Gynecology Residency (Minnesota)

-- There are no "private patients" at Mayo Clinic.
+- A rich clinical experience: There are no "private patients" at Mayo Clinic.
 For the resident physician, this offers a great opportunity to be involved in the care of a wide variety of local, national and international patients.
 This mixture of patients affords residents the opportunity to see many common clinical problems but also some very unique and rare medical conditions as well.

-- Reasonable call schedule, with responsibility commensurate with experience.
+- A reasonable call schedule, with responsibility commensurate with experience.
 Excellent faculty supervision while still allowing reasonable autonomy.

 - Residents have a comprehensive exposure to all aspects of obstetrics and gynecology, including the various subspecialties.
-It is expected that residents participate in all aspects of reproductive medicine to the level specified by the Ob/Gyn Residency Review Committee as well as the Council on Resident Education in Obstetrics and Gynecology learning objectives.
+It is expected that residents participate in all aspects of reproductive medicine to the level specified by the Obstetrics and Gynecology Residency Review Committee as well as the Council on Resident Education in Obstetrics and Gynecology learning objectives.